MansiPS/HR-Analytics-using-Power-Bi/README.md

 # 🚀 Project Goal

-To Elucidate Complex Patterns and Trends within Spotify's Extensive Dataset, delivering Actionable Insights through an Elegantly Engineered Analytical Dashboard.
+To Deliver a Sophisticated Tool for Analyzing HR Attrition Data, enabling Organizations to gain Nuanced Insights into Employee Turnover, Job Satisfaction and Engagement Trends.

 # Project Motivation

-Driven by a Deep-seated Fascination with Spotify's Transformative Role in Reshaping Musical Engagement, this Project seeks to Unravel the Nuanced Dynamics of its Global Listening Phenomena.
+Driven by a Deep Curiosity to Unravel the Complexities of Workforce Dynamics and a Commitment to Advancing Career Growth in HR Analytics, this Project aims to Enhance Strategic Decision-making and Organizational Success.

 # ⏳ Dataset